 The worldwide brands seem to be the least worried group of people entering the Metaverse marketing realm.
 As for now, the presence there is a big asset for them, and a huge advertisement itself.
 Brand marketers are coming up with more and more innovative ideas for incorporating NFTs, crypto, and virtual or augmented reality into their portfolio, and the companies with the biggest budgets have already produced some impressive campaigns and products.

 The virtual environments will most probably have different policies regarding advertisers, and it will not be a problem to target different audiences for the campaigns.
-This creates a perfect chance for brands to really embrace advertising on Internet 3.0, and in the meantime, make sure that it’s safe for the brands and the users.
+This creates a perfect chance for brands to really embrace advertising in Internet 3.0, and in the meantime, make sure that it’s safe for the brands and the users.

-The free market will, and already has, set a very strict, much likely real-world-alike set of rules (or else, marketing boundaries), so that the users are safe enough to visit and feel comfortable, but also to create a space where brands can target safe audiences.
+The free market will, and already has, set a very strict, much likely real-world-like set of rules (or else, marketing boundaries), so that the users are safe enough to visit and feel comfortable, but also to create a space where brands can target safe audiences.

 Having a campaign launched within the Metaverse is one thing, but making sure that it brings returns in real life is a completely different topic.
 First, the companies and advertisers, in general, will have to come up with completely new conversion funnels to make sure their audiences are safely guided and engaged with the campaigns.

 This requires an understanding of trends and user preferences in the virtual world.
-If done correctly, the brands and affiliates should be able to find the right sources for their needs and convert them in the desired way.
+If done correctly, the brands and affiliate marketers should be able to find the right sources for their needs and convert them in the desired way.
 Remember that Metaverse societies are, and most probably will be, highly consumerist.
 Therefore, finding purchase-intent users should be a way to success for many companies looking for new leads.

-Let us stress it again that Zeropark is only a neutral observer of the Metaverse development stages.
+Let us stress again that Zeropark is only a neutral observer of the Metaverse development stages.
 We are by no means endorsing these solutions, but instead, we encourage marketing specialists to explore the topic.

-- Metaverse operators should be able to create brand-safe and user-safe environments to maximize profits.
+- Metaverse operators should be able to create brand-safe and user-safe environments to maximize profits

-- Privacy of data will need to be protected if Metaverse operators want to lure in advertisers.
+- Privacy of data will need to be protected if Metaverse operators want to lure in advertisers

-- The Metaverse-related gear and hardware will become more accessible, as the market grows without stopping.
+- The Metaverse-related gear and hardware will become more accessible, as the market grows without stopping